DillonBarker/bookmark_manager/README.md

 ```
 - Then you must run the query from the file 01_create_bookmarks_table.sql

 - Create a testing database using the same steps as above

+- Add a new title column following 02_adding_title_column.sql to both databases